 FORTE fans often reach out to us with questions about MIDI recording.
 They wonder about the settings of their instruments.
 They ask us about the buttons and settings in FORTE, and much more…

-This article, complete with more than 10 illustrations, will guide you through 3 steps to MIDI recording with FORTE.
+This article will guide you through three steps to MIDI recording with FORTE.

 Step 1.
 Setting up your MIDI instrument for recording